Get started on the right paw. Here are some regulations for keeping pets in Luxembourg, including registration, dog

 - Train: Pets can travel free of charge on trains, though large dogs should wear a muzzle.
 You must buy a ticket for pets traveling on international trains.

 - Bus: Dogs may take buses, but only on full-fare tickets, whatever the size of the dog.

 - Guide dogs travel for free on all Luxembourg public transport.

 Pet identification and registration

 Identification and registration is compulsory for all dogs.
-All dogs must be identified by a microchip, which must be inserted by a registered veterinarian.
-All dogs must be microchipped and registered within four months of birth and within one month after adoption, purchase or importation if it is not already done.
-The vet will also vaccinate the dog against rabies and provide a veterinary certificate with a description of the animal (breed, sex, colour) and stating whether the dog is considered dangerous.
+All dogs must have a microchip, which you can get at a veterinarian.
+All dogs must have a microchip within four months of birth and within one month after adoption, purchase, or importation.
+The vet also vaccinates the dog against rabies and provides a veterinary certificate with a description of the animal and stating whether the dog is dangerous.

-All dogs must be registered at the Municipal Office of the local commune.
+Owners must register all dogs at the Municipal Office of the local commune.
 The following documents are necessary:

 - Veterinary certificate stating the breed and proof of vaccination against the rabies virus.
-If the dog is considered dangerous, this must also be stated.
+If the dog is dangerous, there must also be a note of this.

 - Proof of liability insurance for any damages that could be caused by the dog.

 - A registration form.
 You can find the forms here (in French).

 If the owner moves to another commune, they must register at the Municipal Office of the new commune within one month.
 If the dog changes owner, the new owner must report to the Municipal Office of their place of residence within one month.
 The new owner must present the receipt of the previous owner.
 If the animal is lost or dies, the owner must report this to the Municipal Office within eight days.

 If the dog is dangerous, the owner must also provide: